mufancom/boring-router/doc/references/route-schema.md

 ### Exact Match

 For route with children, by default it ignores the exact match.
-This means that the route previously defined does not match paths like:
+This means that the route defined in the [Overview](#overview) section does not match paths like:

 ```
 /account